Caro996/Telling-stories-with-data/Commute to work in US.md

 2.When selecting a commuting way in grilled bar chart, all cities' data with this same commuting way will be highlighted.

 Changes made based on feedbacks:
 1. Put full name of each city instead of abbreviation for better perceptibility and intuitiveness.
 2. Changed the title from "How American people commute to work?" to "Most Commonly Used Commuting Transportation in US Cities:" with subtitle "Less populated: Drive; More crowded: Public Trans".
 This makes the purpose of this chart clearer: for travellers or people who are interested in which transportation is commonly used in each city, this chart tells generally in less populated cities, drive is the top 1 choice for local people while in more crowded cities, public transportation is more widely used.
 3. Shifted from the original loosely aligned grilled column chart to closely aligned grilled bar chart.The commuting ways categories only shows on the very left side, and percent data only shown on the bottom X axis.
 This avoids repetition and somehow improves the busyness issue.
 4. Commuting categories labels are appended with corresponding emojis and interactions between charts are added to improve engagement and make each category easier and more intuitive to identify.
 5. Population density data and a bubble chart representation is added to justify the main idea of this chart: "generally in less populated cities, drive is the top 1 choice for local people while in more crowded cities, public transportation is more widely used."

-Sum up the redesign:
+Sum up the redesign ✨
+---
+1. Main audience:
+Travellers & people interested in common transportation used in some US cities listed here.

+2. Main idea:
+"Generally in less populated cities, drive is the top 1 choice for local people while in more crowded cities, public transportation is more widely used."

+3. Reason for representation selected:
+First part of the chart is a grilled bar chart.
+I chose this since it's easier to compare both in commuting ways perspective and in cities perspective with this chart type.

+Second part of this chart is a bubble chart.
+Since there are obvious difference among cities' population density, and the purpose of population density shown is not to give a specific number, but to give a general sense which city is more crowded and which is less populated, bubble chart is nice to serve the objective.

+4. Difference between the sketch and the redesign:
+As mentioned in the changes based on feedebacks, the differences between the sketch and the redesign are quite clear.

+Redesign has a more specific audience and story telling purpose with more comfortable alignment, more informative title and subtitle, less busyness, more compelete information, more engagement(I hope so) and no confusion with city names.